Inner Mongolia: People's Republic of China

 During the Cultural Revolution, the administration of Ulanhu was purged, and a wave of repressions was initiated against the Mongol population of the autonomous region.
 Among the victims in Inner Mongolia, 75 per cent were Mongols, even though they only constituted 10 per cent of the population.
 In 1969, much of Inner Mongolia was distributed among surrounding provinces, with Hulunbuir divided between Heilongjiang and Jilin, Jirim going to Jilin, Juu Uda to Liaoning, and the Alashan and Ejine region divided among Gansu and Ningxia.
 This decision was reversed in 1979.

-Inner Mongolia has seen considerable development since Deng Xiaoping instituted Chinese economic reform in 1978.
-For about ten years since 2000, Inner Mongolia's GDP growth has been the highest in the country, (along with Guangdong) largely owing to the success of natural resource industries in the region.
+Inner Mongolia was underdeveloped until the early 2000s, when huge mineral deposits including coal (such as Dongsheng Coalfield) and rare earth metals were discovered.
 GDP growth has continually been over 10%, even 15% and connections with the Wolf Economy to the north has helped development.
 However, growth has come at a cost with huge amounts of pollution and degradation to the grasslands.
-Attempts to attract ethnic Chinese to migrate from other regions, as well as urbanise those rural nomads and peasants has led to huge amounts of corruption and waste in public spending, such as Ordos City.
+Attempts to attract ethnic Chinese to migrate from other regions, as well as urbanise those rural nomads and peasants has led to huge amounts of corruption and waste in public spending, such as the Kangbashi district of Ordos City.
+However, the district's population has steadily increased in the years since, reaching nearly 153,000 people by 2017, a significant rise from 30,000 in 2009, demonstrating the growth and development brought about by these efforts.
 Acute uneven wealth distribution has further exacerbated ethnic tensions, many indigenous Mongolians feeling they are increasingly marginalised in their own homeland, leading to riots in 2011 and 2013.

-On 31 August 2020, large protests broke out in ethnic Mongol communities due to unannounced plans by the Chinese government to phase out Mongolian-medium teaching.
+On 31 August 2020, protests broke out in ethnic Mongol communities due to plans by the government to phase out Mongol-only medium teaching to be replaced with bilingual medium teaching.